Any exposure to UV radiation from tanning equipment is potentially harmful.

 Inform staff of the results of the risk assessment process and make sure that staff have been provided with suitable training and are competent in the operation and use of any tanning equipment; and

 If you have five or more employees that the risk assessment is suitably recorded.

 Client Record Card

-It is strongly recommended and a very good practice for operators to ensure clients are fully informed and screened before allowing the use of the tanning machines.
+It is strongly recommended and very good practice for operators to ensure clients are fully informed and screened before allowing the use of the tanning machines.
 Downloadable below is a sample client record card, which includes safety information the clients should be given and a health questionnaire covering issues which may be affected by exposure to UV radiation, including skin type.
-The client record system should include details of the age of the client to help ensure compliance with age restriction in the Sunbeds (Regulation) Act 2010.
+The client record system should include details of the age of the client to help ensure compliance with an age restriction in the Sunbeds (Regulation) Act 2010.

 It is also recommended that training of the staff should be documented and should include:

 Awareness of short term and long term health risks from too much exposure to UV tanning equipment

 Understanding of the equipment and how to assess the number and duration of tanning sessions to reduce health risks to a minimum.

 It is important that all UV tanning equipment be suitably maintained in accordance with the manufacturers’ guidance.
 It is important that these are checked by a competent person and that suitable system are in place with respect changing of UV tubes on the equipment.
 The replacement tubes should be checked to ensure that they are suitable for the equipment in question and that where different wattage of UV is to be used, that you provide this information to the clients and that adjustments are made for the increase in strength with respect the time clients are using the equipment.